wp-plugins/woocommerce-products-quick-view/readme.txt

 * Option to show Product Page Content instead of opening the page url in the pop-up.

+= Priority Support =

+Please note that we do not provide support for our Lite Version plugins.
+Hundreds of thousands of plugin downloads has proven that vast majority of the support requests we get have nothing to do with our plugins but are related to bugs in the users theme or other plugins they have installed.
+We give priority support to those users who purchase a Pro Version license.
+In this plugins case, we offer a single payment, Lifetime License fee which includes access to and full support from the a3rev support forum.

 = Localization =

 * English (default) - always included.